illmatix/Code-Challenge-Mars-Robot-11-25-2024/README.md

 ## Usage

+### Starting the Program
+Run the program using:
-You can run `npm start` to execute the program.
+`npm start`

+You will be prompted to define boundary enforcement:

+- Enable boundaries: Enter yes to enforce boundaries, and then specify the maximum boundary limit for both axes.
+- Disable boundaries: Enter no to allow the robot to move without restrictions.

 ### Input
-Commands can be entered in lowercase or uppercase.
+The program accepts the following commands, which can be entered in lowercase or uppercase:

-The following inputs will move the robot `L, R, M`.

-To output the instructions again you can use `?`.

-To quit you can use `Q` or `CTRL-C`.
+* L: Turn the robot left.
+* R: Turn the robot right.
+* M: Move the robot forward in its current direction.
+* ?: Display help instructions.
+* Q: Quit the program.

+Additionally, pressing CTRL-C will shut down the program.

 ---